jrdnwrth/artificial-intelligence/open_questions.md

 Medium
 ===================

+### How are causes and effects different?
+Since it is often easy to confuse the two, are the the same?

 ### How is a face recognized from any angle?
 1. Curve theory.
 1. Variation in images tied to the unique feeling we have of the person.